The Civil War

 4pm July 3,1863….
 “Pickett’s Charge” Gettysburg, Pa.
 It was a hot and hazy Sunday afternoon, as Confederate General Robert E. Lee orders an attack on the Union center, led by the division of General George Pickett.
 Over 12,000 Confederates will walk than double time almost a full mile into the well prepared Federal line, right into Hancock.
 General Winfield Hancock will receive a wound to the inner right thigh when a bullet strikes his saddle pummel,entering along with a saddle nail and wood spinters.
 A wound he would feel all his life.

 Photo:Confederate General Armistead

 Lewis “Lo” Armistead would not be so lucky in surviving the battle.
-But his name will live forever as the Confederate Brigadier who led his brigade to the “High Water Mark of the Confederacy”,as his is the only brigade to break the Union line during that ill-fated but most valiant of Confederate attempts called “Picketts Charge”.
+But his name will live forever as the Confederate Brigadier who led his brigade to the “High Water Mark of the Confederacy”, as his is the only brigade to break the Union line during that ill-fated but most valiant of Confederate charges, later to be nicknamed “Picketts Charge”.